ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 - **Salting**: Add a unique, randomly generated salt to each password before hashing to enhance security and prevent rainbow table attacks.
 - **Iteration Count**: Use a high number of iterations to make the hashing process more resource-intensive and resistant to brute-force attacks.

-Below is an example of hashing using Argon2 with a salt and an iteration count:
+Below is an example of hashing a password using Argon2 with a salt and an iteration count:

 ```java
   private static byte[] hashPassword(